 In the last forty or so years kilt wearing has gained huge popularity and once again become more of a daily option - no merely a "special occasions only" sort of thing.
 This has led to gentlemen wanting something less stuffy, more streamlined, and basically simpler as a jacket choice.
 Tailors got more requests like "make me an Argyll, but leave off all those bits and bobs."

 It became clear that a standard 'off the peg' option was desired and the style now called 'Wallace' was re-invented.
 The Wallace Kilt Jacket has a sleeker line than the Argyll with a three-button closure and smaller lapels.
 There are no special decorations, though shiny metal buttons are an option.
-Instead, the shape of the jacket itself, and the herringbone pattern barathea wool do the talking.
+Instead, the shape of the jacket itself, and the barathea wool do the talking.
 Similarly, the matching vest is unadorned.

 The Wallace is not quite dressy enough for Black Tie events, but otherwise is a great all-around kilt suit jacket.
 If it is not your Number One choice, it may be your Number Two as you expand your kilt wardrobe.